DecisionsDev/odm-docker-kubernetes/azure/README.md

 Then, create an  [Create an Azure account and pay as you go](https://azure.microsoft.com/en-us/pricing/purchase-options/pay-as-you-go/)

-## Steps to deploy ODM on Kubernetes from Amazon EKS
+## Steps to deploy ODM on Kubernetes from Azure AKS

  * [1.
 Prepare your AKS instance](#1-prepare-your-aks-instance)
      * [a.
 Login to Azure](#a-login-to-azure)